Best kombucha in the UK reviewed

 4.25 stars out of 5.

 A nice sencha tea kombucha with a distinctive taste.
-But lacking details of probiotic strains included.
+But lacking details of the live cultures it includes.

 Pros